oblac/jodd-site/doc/decora/index.md

 	</filter-mapping>
 ~~~~~

-Here we also defines custom `DecoraManager` instance. `DecoraManager` is
+Here we also define custom `DecoraManager`.
+This is optional. `DecoraManager` is
-responsible if some request should be decorated and resolves decorator
+responsible for detectin if some request should be decorated and
-path.
-By default, `DecoraManager` decorates all requests, all mime types
+for resolveing decorator path.
+Default `DecoraManager` decorates all
+requests, all mime types, for all incoming `*.html` requests (action paths).
-for all `*.html` action paths.
-Default decorator is
+Default decorator is located in "`/decora/main.jsp`".
-"`/decora/main.jsp`".

 *Decora* may be used offline, too.
 It is not required to use it in web
-environment.
+and servlets environment.
 {: .attn}

 ## DecoraManager

-`DecoraManager` does two things: determines what requests should be
+`DecoraManager` does two things:

++ determines which requests should be decorated, and
-decorated and resolves decorator path for requests.
-While determining
++ resolves decorator path for requests.

-what requests should be decorated, there are following options:
+To determine which requests to decorate, it examines the following:

-* request in general
+* request object in general
-* content type, mime type, encoding
+* content type, mime type and encoding
 * status code

 Resolving decorators path is very simple: for given request and action
-path `DecoraManager` must return decorator path (or `null` if request
+path `DecoraManager` must return a decorator path (or `null` if request
-does not have to be parsed).
+does not have to be decorated).

-Here is an example of `DecoraManager` that decorates some additional
+Here is an example of custom `DecoraManager` that decorates some additional
 paths:

 ~~~~~ java